voyd-lang/voyd/reference/types/data-types.md

 Data types come in two flavors: value and reference.

+The type system is structural at its core and supports nominal types through the use of objects and traits.

 ## Value Types

 Value types are copied when passed to a function or assigned to a variable.